madetech/cf-deploy/README.md

 when you are ready.

 You have two applications for one environment, say production.
 One version is called green, the other is blue.
-The first time you deploy your app you either go to blue or green.
-Thereafter, any changes you want to deploy you send to the color that doesn't have your production domain pointed at it.
+The first time you deploy your environment either green or blue can be deployed.
+Thereafter, any changes you want to deploy you deploy to the color that doesn't have your production domain pointed at it.
 You test it on a private URL and then when you're happy you flip your domain to point at that.
 If something then goes wrong you can then flip your domain back to the last working version.

 This gem provides rake tasks for you to deploy using this methodology as well as the standard single app deployment process on a CloudFoundry provider.

+### An example of blue/green

-For example you might have a straight forward deployment for staging but use the blue/green strategy for production.
-Here is what your Rakefile might look
+Examples always help and this example is probably the most common use case.
+You might have a straight forward deployment for staging but use the blue/green strategy for production.
+Here is what your Rakefile might look like:
-like:

 ``` ruby
 require 'cf-deploy'